 You realize this time of the year is ending, and you wish for just a little more time to savor the days of early morning light and the evenings of lingering dusk.

 Isn’t it, though?
-There are so many conflicting emotions about Sundays, and the exact same is true about the last days of summer.
+There are so many conflicting emotions about Sundays, and the exact same is true about the last summer days as August ends.

 You think about all the things you wish you had accomplished.